 In the second call, the rating is obtained by applying the same criteria as in the first call.
-Students suspended in the first call one of the three parts of the evaluation should undertake a review of all parties not overcome.
+The students who in the first call fail the theory exam or the laboratory practice block will have to take an exam of the part or parts they failed.